FrostyX/frostyx.github.io/_posts/2023-01-09-please-keep-fedora-review-alive.md

 of them are reviewed using the `fedora-review` tool.
-Every year, a couple of hundred packages are created using a spec file generator (e.g. [rust2rpm][rust2rpm]) and reviewers often shortcut the process using their own simplified checklist.
+Every year, a couple of hundred packages are created using a spec file generator (e.g. [rust2rpm][rust2rpm]) and reviewers often shortcut the process using their own [simplified checklist][simplified-checklist].
 The rest of the packages are not being reviewed via the `fedora-review` tool for reasons that I can only speculate.
 You can check [how I obtained the data][chart-readme].

 <div class="text-center img">